Tardo/OdooTerminal/README.md

 All the power of Odoo json-rpc in a really easy way!
 </p>

-This web extension adds a terminal-like to control Odoo (11, 12, 13 & 14).
+This web extension adds a terminal-like to control Odoo (11, 12, 13, 14 & 15).
+All implemented commands use the tools provided by the Odoo framework.
+An unwavering policy when developing this extension is to not modify or alter in any way the Odoo classes.
+This sometimes results in certain commands having reduced/increased capabilities depending on the Odoo version.

 **Downloads**